Khenziii/nixos-config/README.md

-### dotfiles
+## dotfiles

 This repository contains some of my config files.

-### What exactly are dotfiles?
+## What exactly are dotfiles?

 In many operating systems, files / directories starting with a dot (`.`) are considered hidden.

-This is particular useful, as it makes them a good place for programs to store theirs settings in.
+This is particularly useful, as it makes them a good place for programs to store theirs settings in.

 The tradition of storing config in dotfiles is widely adopted in Unix-based systems (most notably Linux & macOS).

 Putting dotfiles online makes it very convenient, to quickly set up new work environments.

-### Installation
+## Installation

 To manage my dotfiles, I use [stow](https://www.gnu.org/software/stow/).